StephanieChevalier/drugname_standardizer/README.md

 # Drugname Standardizer

 The **Drugname Standardizer** is a Python tool for standardizing drug names using [the official FDA's UNII Names List archive](https://precision.fda.gov/uniisearch/archive).
-It notably supports both JSON and CSV input formats, making it easy to ensure consistent drug naming in datasets.
+It notably supports both JSON and TSV input formats, making it easy to ensure consistent drug naming in datasets.

 ---